Federate Amazon Redshift access with Microsoft Azure AD single sign-on

 - For Driver, choose your Amazon Redshift driver.

-- Next step is to construct JDBC URL and input it in “URL” field.
-You can do it by using the following pattern:
+- The next step is to construct the JDBC URL and enter it in URL field.

 - Choose Extended Properties.

 - plugin_name – To use Azure AD federation, use

 - idp_tenant – This is the tenant name of your company configured on your IdP (Azure).
 This value can either be the tenant name or the tenant unique ID with hyphens.
 For this walkthrough, use the tenant ID that you recorded earlier.